Logo

 If your child is struggling with this symptom to the point that it is getting in the way of their learning, relationships, or happiness, the following professionals could help; they may offer diagnosis, treatment, or both.

-• Psychotherapist: to provide therapy for social skills and emotional regulation.
-CBT interventions have been shown to be effective in helping children with ASD make gains in recognizing and understanding emotions, improving perspective-taking and social skills, and managing co-occurring depression and anxiety.
+- Psychotherapist: to provide therapy for social skills and emotional regulation.
+Cognitive Behavioral Therapy (CBT) interventions have been shown to be effective in helping children with autism or other social skills issues make gains.
+In treatment they learn to recognize and understand emotions, improve perspective-taking and social skills, and manage co-occurring depression and anxiety

-• ABA therapist: to teach functional behavior.
-Applied Behavior Analysis uses principles of reinforcement to increase desired behaviors like communication and language and to decrease undesired behaviors like hitting or tantrums.
-For older children, ABA may be a good way to address social skills, turn-taking, and social perspective-taking.
+- ABA therapist: to teach functional behavior.
+Applied Behavior Analysis (ABA) uses principles of reinforcement to increase desired behaviors like communication and language and to decrease undesired behaviors like hitting or tantrums.
+For older children, ABA may be a good way to address social skills, turn-taking, and social perspective-taking

 Similar Conditions to Struggles with Interaction in Childhood